Marker Logo

 this page online

-distance of this marker); Equal Justice Under the Law (about 400 feet away, measured in a direct line); Pioneering Plants (about 400 feet away); Grandeur for the People (about 500 feet away); How can you help pollinators? (about 500 feet away); In Memory of Franklin Delano Roosevelt (about 500 feet away); Solomon G. Brown (about 500 feet away).
+marker); Equal Justice Under the Law (about 400 feet away, measured in a direct line); Pioneering Plants (about 400 feet away); Grandeur for the People (about 500 feet away); How can you help pollinators? (about 500 feet away); In Memory of Franklin Delano Roosevelt (about 500 feet away); Solomon G. Brown (about 500 feet away).
 Touch for a list and map of all markers in Northwest Washington.

-More about this marker.
+More about this memorial.
 The statue is a 1915 recasting of one sculpted by Bela L. Pratt in 1912-1914.
 It was originally placed at Hale's birthplace in Connecticut before it was restored, moved to its present location, and rededicated in 1945.

 Nathan Hale, sculpture by Bela L. Platt image.
 Click for full size.

-Photographed By Richard E. Miller, February 4, 2010
+Photographed by Richard E. Miller, February 4, 2010

 2. Nathan Hale, sculpture by Bela L. Platt

 Credits.
-This page was last revised on January 30, 2023.
+This page was last revised on May 15, 2026.
 It was originally submitted on February 7, 2010, by Richard E. Miller of Oxon Hill, Maryland.
-This page has been viewed 1,162 times since then and 11 times this year.
+This page has been viewed 1,372 times since then and 21 times this year.
 Photos: 1, 2. submitted on February 7, 2010, by Richard E. Miller of Oxon Hill, Maryland. • Kevin W. was the editor who published this page.

 m=27241